 I scrapbook and collect fashion dolls and Sylvanian Families figurines, for which I like to sew and craft when my hands permit.
 (I’ve made handbags, dresses, miniature foods and other small accessory and clothing items.)
 I also embroider pride-themed flag patches and other cross-stitch projects, although I’m still afraid to use my grandmother’s vintage embroidery floss collection.
 I’m also working on a series of loosely-fantastic/fairy-tale styled clothing for Lori / American Girl Mini dolls, based on a few original characters.

 I scribble notes on four whiteboards hanging all over my bedroom, own a notebook collection I can’t use and am possessed of the ability to organise the maximum amount of objects into the minimum amount of space.
-I like bright colours, the smell of lemongrass, rice, clothes without tags and puzzle erasers arranged in fancy glass jars.
+I like bright colours, the smell of lemongrass, rice, clothes without tags, very sharp embroidery scissors and puzzle erasers arranged in fancy glass jars.